nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-10.md

 The format improves semantic clarity, agent compatibility, and visual expressiveness.
 It works alongside ENS infrastructure, leveraging ENS `text` records and `contenthash` for resolution.
 Unlike tightly packed formats like CAIP-10 or DIDs, this prioritizes readability and contextuality.

-It is also backward-compatible with ENS, as all parts are optional and can be parsed using existing resolution logic.
+It is also backward-compatible with ENS, as all parts after the first part—an ENS name or address—are optional and can be parsed using existing resolution logic.

 ## Backwards Compatibility